mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

 ### Return value

 A {{jsxref("Promise")}} that resolves with a {{domxref("Credential")}} instance that matches the provided parameters.
-If a single Credential cannot be unambiguously obtained, the Promise will resolve to null.
+If a single credential cannot be unambiguously obtained, the Promise will resolve to `null`.

 ### Exceptions

+- `NetworkError` {{domxref("DOMException")}}
+  - : In the case of a `get()` call with an `identity` option, this exception is thrown if the IdP does not respond within 60 seconds, or if the provided credentials are not valid/found.
+- `NotAllowedError` {{domxref("DOMException")}}
+  - : Use of this feature was blocked by an {{HTTPHeader("Permissions-Policy/identity-credentials-get","identity-credentials-get")}} [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy).
 - `SecurityError` {{domxref("DOMException")}}
-  - : Use of this feature was blocked by a [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy).
+  - : Use of this feature was blocked by a {{HTTPHeader("Permissions-Policy/publickey-credentials-get","publickey-credentials-get")}} [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy).

 ## Examples